 Through legislative debate and compromise, the U.S. Congress makes laws that influence our daily lives.
 It holds hearings to inform the legislative process, conducts investigations to oversee the executive branch, and serves as the voice of the people and the states in the federal government.

 What Congress Does Congress is the legislative branch of the federal government that makes the nation's laws.

 Two Bodies, One Branch The two houses of Congress have equal but unique roles in the federal government.

-From the House’s inception, Representatives have been elected directly by the people.
+The U.S. House of Representatives From the House’s inception, Representatives have been elected directly by the people.